jqno/equalsverifier/README.md

   Integration tests
 * `nl.jqno.equalsverifier.coverage`
   Code coverage tests, which fail if coverage is less than 100%
+* `nl.jqno.equalsverifier.basic_contract`
+  Integration tests that cover the contract as stated in `java.lang.Object`'s javadoc
+* `nl.jqno.equalsverifier.extended_contract`
+  Integration tests that cover other essential points not covered in the javadoc
 * `nl.jqno.equalsverifier.testhelpers`
   Utility classes for use in tests
 * `nl.jqno.equalsverifier.testhelpers.annotations`